George Floyd protests in Tennessee: Chattanooga

-Hundreds protested at Miller Park followed by a march across the Walnut Street Bridge at mid-day on May 30.
 On May 31, protesters marched from Coolidge Park to the Hamilton County Courthouse.
-After protesters removed some light fixtures and tore down a flag near the courthouse, the National Guard, the Tennessee Highway Patrol and Chattanooga Police Department began arresting people and dispersing the crowds with tear gas.
-On June 3, during the fifth day of peaceful protests, police arrested a man standing on a rooftop along the route of the march with multiple firearms including an AK-47 and six beers.
+After protesters damaged a light fixture and tore down a banner near the courthouse, the National Guard, the Tennessee Highway Patrol, the Hamilton County Police Department and Chattanooga Police Department began arresting people and dispersing the crowds with tear gas.
+A statue of Confederate general A.P.
+Stewart was damaged by protesters during the event.
+On June 3, during the fifth day of protests, police arrested a man standing on a rooftop along the route of the march with multiple firearms including an AK-47 and six beers.